Overview (latest)

 The Last-Modified

-which should be taken from VERSION.commit_audit.time_committed.value.
+For openEHR resources, this value should be derived from VERSION.commit_audit.time_committed.value.

-An example of such header value format is:
+header value format is:

 Last-Modified: Wed, 22 Jul 2009 19:15:56 GMT